-If you’ve coded a website or used a tool like Dreamweaver but have no CMS experience, we recommend you watch this video on CMS fundamentals before attending this class.
-(Video length is 2:54).
+- If you’ve coded a website or used a tool like Dreamweaver but have no CMS experience, we recommend watching this video on CMS Fundamentals before attending this class.
+(Video length is 2:54.)
 You’ll find CMS-ing quite different from hand-coding!

 After you’ve attended a group training session, we’ll send you an optional survey asking for feedback.
 These surveys helps us improve future training sessions and support documentation for other WashU Web Theme users.